pontem-network/sp-docs/getting_started/ui.md

 🧙‍♂️ Read [Move VM](../move_vm/README.md) pallet documentation to build first modules and scripts.
 {% endhint %}

-You need an account with a balance (in the case of using a local network, use the default accounts), in case of using the Pontem hosted testnet network, create a new account and fund it using the [FAUCET](https://t.me/pontem_faucet_bot).
+You need an account with a balance (in the case of using a local network, use the default accounts), in case of using the Pontem hosted network, create a new account and fund it using the [FAUCET](https://t.me/pontem_faucet_bot).

-Next steps required to have the [dove](../move_vm/compiler_&_toolset.md) tool installed, means you already compiled your modules/scripts.
+These next steps require having the [Dove](../move_vm/compiler_&_toolset.md) tool installed.
+Therefore, these next steps assume you already compiled your modules/scripts

 ### Module